There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 It was constructed between 1514 and 1519 during the reign of King Manuel I and served its purpose as a military fortification during the Golden Age of the Portuguese Empire, as well as a ceremonial gateway to the city.

 The square tower is about 12 meters (39 feet) wide and stands about 30 meters (98 feet) tall.
-It’s equipped with 17 canons which are pointed towards the river and the tower offers amazing views for tourists from its top floor.
+It’s equipped with 17 canons that are pointed toward the river and the tower offers amazing views for tourists from its top floor.

 It was constructed on a small island located in the Tagus River but has since been moved closer to the shore as the northern bank of the river slowly moves south.
 Visitors can access the tower via a small bridge.